forestgrape/coronavirus/6_prevention_and_treatment/increasing_the_mucus_flow.md

     * 24 (6.8%) had dementia
     * 34 (9.6%) had a history of stroke

 * The Covid-19 fatality rates are higher in cities and especially in cities which are not known for very clean air.
-Many Covid-19 related deaths are recorded in: Madrid, Milano, Teheran, New York and Wuhan [citation to be added].
+Many Covid-19 related deaths are recorded in: Madrid, Milano, Tehran, New York and Wuhan [citation to be added].
 According to findings from [Wolff](#wolff) dirty air can reduce the mucus clearance in various ways.

 <p id='influenza'></p>